 Illiquid Investments Risk: The risk that the Fund may not be able to sell a security in a timely manner at a desired price.
+The Fund's investments in unaffiliated limited partnerships, including hedge funds, may be illiquid.

 Income Risk: The Fund's income could decline during periods of falling interest rates.